Historic Homes in San Diego

 Explore Historic Homes in San Diego

-If you’re just interested in historic sites in San Diego, the city has plenty of that, too, and many of these historic homes are open to visitors wanting to learn more.
+If you’re just interested in historic sites in San Diego, the city has plenty of them, too, and many of these historic homes are open to visitors who want to learn more.

 The Davis-Horton House